-This task must comply with the Standard Condition D.10 - Competitive Bidding and Procurements.
-Activities necessary (as applicable) to secure a contractor and award the contract, including: develop bid documents, prepare advertisement and contract documents for construction contract bidding, conduct pre-bid meeting, bid opening and evaluation, selection of the contractor, award of contract, and issuance of notice to proceed.
+This task must comply with the Standard Condition D.11 - Competitive Bidding and Procurements.
+Activities necessary (as applicable) to secure a contractor and award the contract, including: develop bid documents, prepare advertisement and contract documents for construction contract bidding, conduct pre-bid meeting (if necessary), bid opening and evaluation, selection of the contractor, award of contract, contract execution and issuance of notice to Contract Execution.